TheMrityunjayPathak/Feature-Engineering/README.md

 ---

 ### Missing Categorical Data
-- Handling missing data in categorical variables can be done by replacing them with the most frequent category or using advanced techniques like KNN imputation.
+- Most common way to handling missing data in categorical variable is to replacing them with the most frequent category.

 ### Example
 ```python